openrewrite/rewrite-docs/running-recipes/getting-started.md

 {% endtab %}
 {% endtabs %}

-At this point, you're able to run any of the Maven goals or Gradle tasks provided by the Rewrite plugin.
+At this point, you're able to run any of the Maven goals or Gradle tasks provided by the OpenRewrite plugin.
 See [Maven Plugin Configuration](/reference/rewrite-maven-plugin.md) or [Gradle Plugin Configuration](/reference/gradle-plugin-configuration.md) for the full set of options.

 From the command line, try running `./mvnw rewrite:discover` or `./gradlew rewriteDiscover` to see a list of all the recipes available for execution.
 Initially, this will list only the recipes built-in to OpenRewrite.